Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Main results

 At this point, we would like to clarify steps four and five of Algorithm \ref{algo:ho-dclf}.
 By Proposition~\ref{thm:ex_subsqn_stability}, \adc~guarantees a descent of the Lyapunov function value, step four captures where it occurs through the index $\ld$ and in step five the control sequence is implemented until the descent.
 The term \textit{flexible-step} MPC is chosen to emphasize that steps four and five lead to implementation of possibly \textit{different} number of steps in each iteration.
+Hence, we have arrived at a flexible-step implementation without adding an integer decision variable to Problem~\ref{prob:ho-dclf}.
+Adding instead the constraint \adc, has enabled us to easily determine the index of descent after the optimization, as it is stated in Algorithm 1.

-\begin{remark} {\em Algorithm~\ref{algo:ho-dclf} generates a feedback law $c_{mpc}^k(x(\pi(k)),\boldu^{*-}(\pi(k)))$ that is time and state dependent, common in continuous-time sampled-data MPC~\cite{FF-LM-EG:07,FF:03}.
-Here, $\pi(k)$ is the time step of the most recent state measurement, i.e., the beginning of each optimization instance of Problem~\ref{prob:ho-dclf} (step three in Algorithm~\ref{algo:ho-dclf}) and $\boldu^{*-}(\pi(k))$ is part of the control strategy of the previous iteration (assigned in step five of the algorithm).
+\begin{remark} {\em Algorithm~\ref{algo:ho-dclf} generates a feedback law $c_{mpc}^k(x(\pi(k)),\boldu^{*-}(\pi(k)))$ by concatenating a \emph{flexible} amount of components of the optimal solution $\boldu^*$ to Problem~\ref{prob:ho-dclf}.
+This feedback law is time and state dependent, common in continuous-time sampled-data MPC~\cite{FF-LM-EG:07,FF:03}.
+Here, $\pi(k)$ is the time step of the most recent state measurement, i.e. the beginning of each optimization instance of Problem~\ref{prob:ho-dclf} (step three in Algorithm~\ref{algo:ho-dclf}) and $\boldu^{*-}(\pi(k))$ is part of the control strategy of the previous iteration (assigned in step five of the algorithm).
 The novel implementation in Algorithm~\ref{algo:ho-dclf} naturally leads to a time-varying feedback law, and hence system, because the actual states generated by the flexible-step MPC scheme evolve according to the dynamics